Facts about the plan

 Plan design and governance

-- The largest pension plan in Western Canada, with approximately $46 billion in assets.
+- The largest pension plan in Western Canada, with about $74.2 billion in assets.

 - Jointly trusteed by both employer and member representatives, who share the governance of the plan.